Annie Faerie Dolls

-This is one of a series of pindolls that I’ve made by hand.
-These “Annie Faeries” sold out within minutes at Artfest 2001.
+This is one of a series of pin dolls that I made by hand.

 First, I create my doll collages digitally, using antique photos and illustrations.